LearningAnalyticsUK/soar-glance/INSTRUCTIONS.md

 7. Check that the installation is working by vistiting the domain or ip address for your server in your web server.
 You should see a webpage with almost no content (yet) but 3 large titles, _Rank students_, _Detailed view_ and _Submit survey_.

-8. Remove the .env file and restore the defaults file
+8. Remove the `.env` file containing your passwords and replace it with the backed up defaults:
+    ```bash
+    rm .env && mv defaults.env .env
+    ```
+    **Note**: You must remember your passwords after this point.

+### Importing data and generating Glance surveys

+Now that you have a working and web accessible installation of the Glance software - its time to actually generate some surveys.
+The steps below walk you through the simple process of building a command line tool from the sources in this folder.

+This command line tool is used for:

+* Transforming and importing data into Glance.
+* Generating Glance surveys.
+* Exporting survey results from Glance.

+The commands for each of these tasks will also be listed and explained.

+**Note**: Continuing on from the previous guide, it is assumed that all the commands listed below are executed within the root of this folder (in the same location as this file).
+To check that this is correct, you can run the command `pwd`.
+You should see something along the lines of `/home/ubuntu/student-outcome-accelerator`.

-9. Build the cli tools
+1. Build the glance cli tools:
+    ```bash
+    sbt glance-eval-cli/assembly
+    mv glance-eval-cli/target/scala-2.11/soar-glance-eval-cli.jar bin/
+    ```
+    **Note**: As with earlier steps in this guide, the first command above take some time (usually less than two minutes) and produce a lot of output.
+This is to be expected.

-10. Copy the data, according to our Data format, to some location on your server's hard drive
+2. Copy the data, according to our specified "schema", to some location on your server's hard drive

-11. Transform the data
+3. Transform the data

-12. Generate the Surveys
+4. Generate the Surveys

-13. Load the data to support the surveys
+5. Load the data to support the surveys

-14. Check the surveys are working.
+6. Check the surveys are working.

-15. Download some results.
+7. Download some results.

+### Performing miscellaneous tasks

-16. Take a full backup of the data.
+1. Take a full backup of the data.

-17. Restore a full backup of the data.
+2. Restore a full backup of the data.

-8. Back in a shell session, its now time to import some data to our Glance install, and generate some surveys!
+3. Re-installing Glance if there are source changes

+4. Removing Glance completely.

+5. Starting and Stopping Glance

+6. Rebranding Glance

+### Support and issues

+If you have any issues with any of the steps in this Guide, please submit an issue here according to the following template:

+### Other information

+If you have followed the above guides successfully you may safely ignore this section.

+##### Software prerequisites for Glance

+##### Glance build description

 1. Create Postgres database with correct details using the following two commands:
     ```